xiongyu0523/azure-sphere-combo-cifar10/README.md

 5. In Solution Explorer, right-click the *CMakeLists.txt* file, and select **Build** to build the project and generate .imagepackage target.
 6. Double click *CMakeLists.txt* file and press F5 to start the application with debugging.
 7. You will start to see image from camera preview and object name recognized on TFT.

+## Known issues

+After 20.04 OS/SDK, the jpeg mode does not work well unless launching a debug session.
+Use BITMAP by default.